Indies

 The original short story printed in Finnish Science Fiction #2 (1983).

 0. "A Bum" [in Finnish "Sosku TKV"].
 March 2nd, 1984.
 Scripts for strip comic (a count of 18.
-Script in Finnish.
-NEW!).
+Script in Finnish.).
 Never drawn, fully critized by the other script maker.
 Thanks Johanna Sinisalo.

 1. "Jesse James, a Converter" [in Finnish "Jesse James, kääntäjä"] .
 First version Oct.
 14th, 1984.
-Alien Jesus Christ in Wild West get crucified.
+Alien Jesus Christ in Wild West gets crucified.
 Story: SidSid Keränen.
 Art: Kivi Larmola.
 (4 pg comic story.
-Script in Finnish.
-NEW!)
+Script in Finnish.)

 Printed in Biblia Pauperum (1984).

-2. "Lick, Lick My Stick" [in Finnish "Nuole, nuole tikkuni"] .
+Watcher 12.
+"Lick, Lick My Stick" [in Finnish "Nuole, nuole tikkuni"] .
 Burning down the church.
 Story: SidSid Keränen.
 Art: Ilpo Koskela.
 B&W. Attented to Kemi Comics Competition in 1987; was choosen to the 32 best out of 284 works.
 (8 pg comic story.
-Script in Finnish.
-NEW!)
+Script in Finnish.)

 Comic story was made for a comic story competition in Kemi (1987).

 Translated to English for German Watcher, by Chris Dohr, though Watcher #1 (Oct.
-1988) printed it in German.
+1988) (pin cover bellow) printed it in German.
 Lettering (and prob. translation as well): Chris Dohr.

 Comic story was made for a comic story competition in Kemi.
 Never printed.